 CS1 Issuer = Issuer of unique service codes, for example a toll road operator

-CS2 Manufactures = Manufacturer of AVI equipment
+CS2 Manufacturers = Manufacturer of AVI equipment

 As the illustration shows, how to obtain a code depends on your “role” in the system.